atomashpolskiy/bt/README.md

 ### Test infrastructure

 To allow you test the changes that you've made to the core, **Bt** ships with a specialized framework for integration tests.
 Create an arbitrary-sized _swarm_ of peers inside a simple _JUnit_ test, set the number of seeders and leechers and start a real torrent session on your localhost.
-E.g. create one seeder and many leechers to stress test the network overhead; use a really large file and multiple peers to stress test your newest laptop's expensive SSD storage; or just launch the whole swarm in _no-files_ mode and test your protocol extensions.
+E.g. create one seeder and many leechers to stress test the network overhead; use a really large file and multiple peers to stress test your newest laptop's expensive SSD storage (pun intended); or just launch the whole swarm in _no-files_ mode and test your protocol extensions.

 ### Parallel downloads